PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 $ git clone https://github.com/PrincetonUniversity/gpu_programming_intro.git
 ```

-The key line to add a GPU to your Slurm allocation is:
+To add a GPU to your Slurm allocation:

 ```
 #SBATCH --gres=gpu:1             # number of gpus per node
 ```

-For Adroit only, to choose an a100 or v100 GPU:
+For Adroit only, to choose the gpu:

 ```
 #SBATCH --constraint=a100        # set to a100 or v100